 I was educated, able to be reasonably independent, walk unaided — even if I found many things hard.
-Others in a similar situation to me I knew had it much harder.
+Others in a similar situation had it much harder.
 So I felt guilty for making a fuss when I had so many things going for me.
-This has made things more difficult than they need to be; still my automatic answer to the kind offer of 'can I help you?' is to refuse — even if I do need help.
+This has made things more difficult than they need to be, and still my automatic answer to the kind offer of 'can I help you?' is to refuse — even if I do need help.

-And then there's the guilt I feel; I still feel guilty for not proudly standing up and saying I am disabled much earlier.
+And then there's the guilt I feel.
+I still feel guilty for not proudly standing up and saying I am disabled much earlier.
 But I never read about this growing up — I never heard about the person who found coping with their disability difficult.
-Even today, all I read are positive stories by-in-large.
+Even today, all I read are, by in large, positive stories.
 I never read about the 31-year-old woman who cries on the floor because she can't pull herself up and has to try to painfully will her muscles into a kneeling position to do so.

-I suppose I'm here to tell anyone reading that is disabled and has felt as I have, that all this is okay.
+I suppose I'm here to tell anyone reading this that is disabled and has felt as I have, that all this is okay.